 Methodology

-Figures are aggregated and anonymised from active ScanQueue venues that have completed at least one paid billing cycle, including venues that have since changed plans.
+Two cuts are reported.
+The headline figures (150 venues, 4,239 journeys, 36 countries) cover every hub (parent business) that has ever queued on ScanQueue, including hubs that have since cancelled.
+Industry-level wait times and notification benchmarks are computed on a paid-hub sub-sample (32 venues, 3,742 journeys) where the data quality is higher: these venues have completed at least one paid billing cycle.
 Wait time is the median minutes from QR scan to being called.
 Serve, cancel and no-show rates are share of total check-ins.
-Sample sizes are shown per industry; verticals with fewer than five venues are labelled as early samples and excluded from headline figures.
+Sample sizes are shown per industry; verticals with fewer than five venues are labelled as early samples and excluded from headline claims.
 No individual business or customer is identifiable.
 Data refreshes monthly.
 You are welcome to cite these figures with attribution to ScanQueue and a link to this page (CC BY 4.0).

 Want to cut wait times at your venue?